Schuetze NLP Lab, Center for Information and Language Processing (CIS),

 - Efficient methods for NLP: prompt-based learning(Nie et al., 2023c, Ma et al., 2023, Li et al., 2023a), low-resource learning (Liu et al., 2024), parameter-efficient fine-tuning (Yuan et al., 2024a, Yuan et al., 2024b).

-Feel free to reach out if you're interested in topics related to NLP and LLM, including multilinguality, interpretability, retrieval-augmented methods, human-inspired NLP, and their intersections with digital humanities and social sciences or domain-specific applications.
+Feel free to reach out if you're interested in topics related to NLP, LLM and Agentic AI, including multilinguality, interpretability, retrieval-/memory-augmented methods, human-inspired NLP, and their intersections with digital humanities and social sciences or domain-specific applications.

 Selected Publications